pooya-mohammadi/intro_to_git/create_git_project.md

    2. Commit: Committing a staged file means that you are creating version of it and adding it to the git's database at the same time.
    3. After committing a file, you can access that version anytime you desire(we'll see how to access different versions)
 2. How to remove a file from staging area: `git rm --cached <file-name-0> <file-name-1>...`
+   1. Note:**By using this command the file will be removed from future versions.
+It's as if it was not existed ever!**

 ### Let's create our first commit:
 Commit structure is as follows: